 (a) determining whether to approve a prospective foster or adoptive parent, or

-(b) to carry out the agencies responsibilities under the law to protect children from abuse and neglect.
+(b) to carry out the agencies’ responsibilities under the law to protect children from abuse and neglect.

 (3) The Department may enter into agreements with other state agencies to permit access to the Central Registry for the purpose of screening applicants for employment, volunteers, interns, foster or adoptive parents or other entities licensed by the agency who may have unsupervised contact with children.